-Positive feedback loops can allow a stable state to reinforce itself such that efforts by managers to change the stable state may have no effects or unintended effects due to the complex interspecific interactions in the system.
-Walters and Kitchell (2001) describe how positive feedback loops can create two stable states in a food web consisting of a top predator and a forage species through cultivation-depensation effects.
-Under low exploitation the top predator species is abundant and able to cultivate conditions to increase survival of its juveniles by predating upon the predators of its juveniles, namely the forage species.
-Alternatively, a forage species may dominate when exploitation of the top predator is high (as is the case in many fisheries) allowing the forage species to cultivate conditions for itself through predation on juveniles.
-When abundance declines enough, recruitment of new juveniles to the population may actually decline through the process of depensation where there are so few spawning adults left that recruitment declines in spite of decreased intraspecific competition.
-The positive feedback loops that enable cultivation-depensation effects demonstrate one way in which aquatic systems may display non-linear dynamics.
-If the forage species has established itself as the dominant species, simply increasing the survival of adult predators may have no effect or possibly a negative effect if the associated increase in juvenile production further increases forage opportunities for the forage species and leads to further increases in their biomass with the increased prey availability.
+These complex interspecific interactions in aquatic systems can result in positive feedback loops that allow a stable state to reinforce itself such that efforts by managers to change the stable state may have no or unintended effects.
+Walters and Kitchell (2001) described how positive feedback loops can create two stable states in a food web consisting of a top predator and a forage species through cultivation-depensation effects.
+Under low exploitation, the top predator species is abundant and able to cultivate conditions to increase survival of its juveniles by preying on the predators of its juveniles, namely the forage species.
+Alternatively, the forage species may dominate when exploitation of the top predator is high (as is the case in many fisheries), allowing the forage species to cultivate conditions for itself through predation on juveniles of the top predator.
+When top predator abundance declines enough, recruitment of new juveniles to the population may decline through the process of depensation where there are so few spawning adults left that recruitment declines in spite of decreased intra-specific competition.
+The positive feedback loops that enable cultivation-depensation effects demonstrate one mechanism by which aquatic systems may display non-linear dynamics.
+If the forage species has established itself as the dominant species, simply increasing the survival of adult predators (even through fishery closure) may have no effect or possibly a negative effect if the associated increase in juvenile production further increases foraging opportunities for the forage species and leads to further increases in their biomass with the increased prey availability.
 These dynamics allow the point at which the stable state changes to vary depending on which state the system is in.
-This hysteretic behavior can make rehabilitating ecosystems particularly difficult and costly.
-In fisheries, for example rehabilitating a collapsed fishery may not be accomplished simply through a reduction in fishing mortality past the point that caused the initial collapse.
-Instead drastic reductions in fishing mortality, coupled with stocking, and possibly habitat improvements may all be necessary to push the system out of its current stable state and back to the desired state.
+This hysteretic behavior can make rehabilitating ecosystems particularly difficult, costly, and sometimes irreversible.
+For example, rehabilitating a collapsed fishery may not be accomplished simply through a reduction in fishing mortality past the point that caused the initial collapse.
+Instead, drastic reductions in fishing mortality, coupled with stocking, and possibly habitat improvements may all be necessary to push the system out of its current stable state and back to the desired state.